permutationlock/aven-cfmt/README.md

 ### Is this too restrictive?

-It works for my code, but a surprisingly large portion of the repos I keep cloned on my machine are formattable out of the box as well.
+It works for my code, and a surprisingly large portion of the repos I keep cloned on my machine are formattable out of the box as well.
 For example, `aven-cfmt --columns 0` will accept most [musl][4], [Raylib][5], and [GLFW][6] source files.
 The files it refuses to format contain either C++ code, unsupported macros (not using `do` statements, including